mit-satori/getting-started/satori-workload-manager.rst

 -  Prepare executables and input files
 -  Modify provided LSF job template for the batch script or write a new one
--  Submit the batch script to the WOrkload Manager
+-  Submit the batch script to the Workload Manager
 -  Monitor the job’s progress before and during execution

 Interactive Jobs